SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 skyscraper - (noun) a very tall modern building, usually in a city

 settler - (noun) a person who arrives, especially from another country, in a new place in order to live there and use the land

+settler - (noun) a person who goes to live in a new place where few people have lived before:
+The first settlers of this area were Germans.

 bravery - (noun) brave behaviour or actions:
 They were awarded medals for their bravery.